Get MTD for Income Tax ready

 What's the typical breakdown of hard vs soft costs?

-Hard costs typically represent 70–80% of a construction project's total budget, with soft costs making up the remaining 20–30%.
-However, these ratios vary depending on project type, size, and complexity.
+Hard costs typically account for 70–80% of a construction project's total budget, while soft costs make up the remaining 20–30%.
+That ratio is a useful starting point, but the exact split depends on the type of project you are running.

 When do these costs occur?